jamestomasino/labs.tomasino.org/content/post/obscure-text.md

 ---
 url: "/obscure-text"
 date: 2011-02-23T00:00:00Z
 excerpt: Implementing a toy project to encode information using unicode characters with a similar visual style as English counterparts in order to fool basic net monitoring tools at work.
-tags: as3 cryptography regex string-manipulation
+tags:
+  - as3
+  - cryptography
+  - regex
+  - string manipulation
 title: Obscure Text
 ---